 I often come across small business owners who’ve made the S-Corp election for their LLC.
 Usually, after learning about their business, I’m at odds why they choose to do this.
 I understand by making the election an owner can save on self-employment taxes through a reasonable salary and dividend payments.
-I know the income I believe however, in the majority of instances, the tax savings to the business owners, do not outweigh the legal and tax advantages lost to the LLC on making the tax election.
+I believe however, in the majority of instances, the tax savings to the business owners, do not outweigh the legal and tax advantages lost to the LLC on making the tax election.
 In my opinion for some business owners the short term gains, do not outweigh the potential for long term pains.

 An S-Corporation or S-Corp, is not a type of business entity, rather it’s a tax designation.
 A business can either be an LLC with an S-Corp designation, or a corporation with an S-Corp designation.
 The business entity “S-Corporation” does not exist.

 Below is a list of reasons for you to consider before your LLC elects to be treated as an S-Corporation.

 Limited Membership Stifles Growth

 To receive the tax break the IRS restricts who can be an owner or shareholder in a business filing under the S-Corp designation.
 The business must meet strict requirements on the number and type of shareholders.

 The IRS limits an S-Corp’s size to 100 shareholders.
 If you can imagine your business growing beyond 100, maybe hold off on making the election and see how things go.

 More importantly, only individuals (people) can be members of S-Corporations.
 There are exceptions for certain estates, trusts and non-profit organizations.
 But, a member can’t be an LLC or a corporation.
 If you have an investor who’s a business and wants a stake in ownership; or if you want to partner with another business, you won’t be able to.